 By J. Michael Welton

 For a new home on the Haw River in North Carolina’s Chatham County, architect Arielle Schechter found her inspiration in two places.

-One was the river.
+One was the Haw River.
 The other was a rock.

-“Walking down by the riverbank, there were so many trees cantilevered and bent out over the river, that I said: ‘I want this house to bend out over the river too,” she says.
+“Walking down by the riverbank, there were so many trees cantilevered and bent out over the river, that I said: ‘I want this house to bend out over the river too,’” she says.

-She placed the home on the only available buildable knoll since the 21-acre site slopes steeply down to a flood plain and riparian buffer below.
+She placed the home on the only buildable knoll above the Haw, since the 21-acre site slopes steeply down to a flood plain and riparian buffer below.

 As for the rock, it actually was a huge granite boulder, split down the center.
 “It’s super-sculptural with a thin knife-blade through the middle where rainwater flows,” she says.
 “The idea of bisecting something appealed to me, so I did that with the butterfly roof.”

 This Haw Riverfront home is a secluded sanctuary nestled in untamed paradise.